uncefact/project-vckit/documentation/docs/get-started/demo-explorer-get-started/installation.md

 ### Change the API Key

 - What is API key?
 You can read more about it [here](/docs/agent-configuration/config-agent-file#authentication-middleware-plugin)
 - To change the API key, you need to update the `apiKey` argument in the `apiKeyAuth` function in the `agent.yml` file.
 After that, you need to update the `REACT_APP_REMOTE_AGENT_API_KEY` in the `.env` file.
 Then, you need to restart the API server and the Explorer.
-Remmember remove the agent data on Explorer to load the new agent configuration.
+Remember remove the agent data on Explorer to load the new agent configuration.